Guerrero belts slam to cap Blue Jays’ 9-2 rout of Royals

 Meanwhile, the Royals stranded 14 while going 2 for 14 with runners in scoring position.

-Reid-Foley (1-1), making just his third start of the season, dominated the Royals much as he did in late June.
+Sean Reid-Foley (1-1), making just his third start of the season, dominated the Royals much as he did in late June.
 The 23-year-old right-hander allowed four hits and walked four while striking out four, and if not for a pitch count that had already reached 92, he might have gone farther.

+“Whatever they need, I don’t care,” Foley said.
+“I could throw tomorrow.”

-No problem.
-The Blue Jays’ bullpen — and Guerrero’s big blow — took any drama out of things.
+No need for more.
+The Blue Jays’ bullpen — and Guerrero’s big blow — took care of the rest.

 The Royals’ Mike Montgomery (1-4) failed to build off a solid start against Cleveland his last time out, getting tagged for two runs in the first and never getting in a groove.
 The recently acquired left-hander allowed four runs on seven hits and a walk while failing to escape the fifth.